Ultron

 Ultron (/ˈʌltrɒn/) is a supervillain appearing in American comic books published by Marvel Comics.
 Created by writer Roy Thomas and artist John Buscema, the character first appeared as an unnamed character in The Avengers #54 (July 1968), with his first full appearance in The Avengers #55 (August 1968).
-He is a self-aware and highly intelligent artificial intelligence who develops a god complex and a grudge against his creator Hank Pym.
-His goal to destroy humanity in a shortsighted attempt at creating world peace has brought him into repeated conflict with the Avengers.
-Stories often end in Ultron's apparent destruction, only for the character to be resurrected in new forms.
+He is a highly intelligent self-aware artificial intelligence in a robot body who develops a god complex and a grudge against his creator Hank Pym.
+His initial goal to destroy humanity in an attempt at creating world peace has brought him into conflict with the Avengers.
+Stories often end in Ultron's destruction, only for new offshoot iterations of the robot to be built of varying morals, including the superhero Ultron-12 (Mark Twelve).

-Ultron's physical body is made of a durable alloy, and he has manifested various superpowers.
+Ultron's physical body is made of a durable alloy (typically either Adamantium or Vibranium), and he has manifested various superpowers.
 These vary between different stories but generally include superhuman strength, speed, and agility, flight, and energy projection.
 The character usually operates alone or accompanied by legions of copies of his own robotic form known as Ultron Drones.
-However, Ultron has also been part of several supervillain teams.
 Ultron is notable for being the first character in Marvel Comics to wield the fictional metal alloy adamantium and for his (in-story) creation of the Vision.
+In the alternate continuity of Old Man Logan, Ultron-8 is the morally good stepfather of the supervillain Ashley.

 Debuting in the Silver Age of Comic Books, Ultron has since featured in Marvel products across different media, such as animated television series and video games.
-Tom Kane and Jim Meskimen are among the actors that have portrayed the character via voice acting.
+Tom Kane and Jim Meskimen are among the actors who have portrayed the character via voice acting.
 In the Marvel Cinematic Universe (MCU), James Spader portrayed Ultron in his first live-action appearance in the Marvel Studios film Avengers: Age of Ultron (2015), while Ross Marquand voiced alternate universe versions in the Disney+ animated series What If...?
 (2021) and the film Doctor Strange in the Multiverse of Madness (2022).
+James Spader will return to play the character again in the upcoming Disney+ series VisionQuest (2026).

 Publication history

 The character Ultron initially appeared as an unnamed character in a cameo in The Avengers #54 (July 1968), with a first full appearance in The Avengers #55 (August 1968).
 Ultron was created by writer Roy Thomas and artist John Buscema.
 Thomas, who has acknowledged he finds naming characters difficult, said he liked the -tron suffix and went from there.
 The use of the suffix and the prior appearance of a group of robots named Ultroids led him to the name Ultron.
 Thomas said the idea of the character and his appearance were heavily based on Makino, an obscure robotic villain who appeared in an issue of the Captain Video comic book.
-He liked the robot's malicious looking smile, showing this to Buscema.
+He liked the robot's malicious-looking smile, showing this to Buscema.

 Jocasta, a robot created by Ultron featured in a number of Ultron storylines, was created by Jim Shooter and George Pérez for The Avengers #162 (August 1977).